RubenVanEldik/PEIROCOM/README.md

 The demand, IRES, hydropower, and interconnection capacity data are from ENTSO-E's [2021 European Resource Adequacy Assessment (ERAA)](https://www.entsoe.eu/outlooks/eraa/2021/eraa-downloads/).
 The techno-economic data is from NREL's [Annual Technology Baseline](https://atb.nrel.gov/).

-The source code of the model is hosted on [Github](https://github.com/RubenVanEldik/PEIROCOM).
+The source code of the model is hosted on [GitHub](https://github.com/RubenVanEldik/PEIROCOM).

 ## Getting started

 After copying `.env.example` to `.env` and adding the specified environment variables.
-The app can be started using using these commands.
+The app can be started using these commands.

 ```shell
 pip install -r requirements.txt